Currango Homestead

-Currango Homestead is a heritage-listed farm and homestead at Tantangara in the Kosciuszko National Park, Snowy Monaro Regional Council, New South Wales, Australia.
+Currango Homestead is a heritage-listed farm and homestead at Tantangara in the Kosciuszko National Park in New South Wales, Australia.
 The property is owned by the Office of Environment and Heritage.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Originally part of the Currango (formerly Currangorambla) pastoral station, Currango Homestead was built in 1895 by Arthur Triggs.

 It became part of the then-Kosciusko State Park in 1944, but remained occupied.

 It is now lived in by caretakers who rent out the property as tourist accommodation.

 Description

 The cultural landscape of Currango is significant as an aesthetically pleasing combination of low key weatherboard accommodation buildings and vernacular drop log and slab outbuildings set among exotic plantings, creating a landmark within a broader natural landscape where the Port Phillip pines stand out as a beacon for travellers.
 The cultural plantings in the Currango area are an integral part of the heritage value of the place, providing a demonstration of landscape management, self-sufficiency and use of an established pastoral property in the Koscziusko Mountains.
 The cultural landscape as a whole is of greater value than its individual built or planted elements.

 A mature specimen of a Himalayan or blue pine (Pinus wallichiana) with its long curved cones forms part of Currango's plantings.